Center Team

 Charlotte Friedman, Program Officer

 Charlotte came to The Foundation from the Downtown Women’s Center, where she helped raise millions of dollars for programs that support and empower women experiencing homelessness.
-She has worked to advance social and environmental justice throughout her career in positions at the New York Civil Liberties Union, Taproot Foundation, the United Nations Global Pulse, Heal the Bay, and Global Green USA.
+She has worked to advance social and environmental justice throughout her career.
 At The Foundation, Charlotte leverages her experience in fundraising, grantmaking, community organizing, and program development to help nonprofits grow and succeed and to advise donors on impactful giving strategies.

 Marissa Nachman, Program Officer